Jack Reed (Rhode Island politician): Foreign policy

-During the Iran-Israel war of 2025, Reed said: "Israel's alarming decision to launch airstrikes on Iran is a reckless escalation that risks igniting regional violence".
+During the Twelve-Day War, in 2025, Reed said: "Israel's alarming decision to launch airstrikes on Iran is a reckless escalation that risks igniting regional violence".

+In April 2026, Reed joined most Senate Democrats in supporting a resolution to block a sale of bulldozers to Israel, but was one of 11 to vote against another resolution the same day to block another sale to Israel of 1,000-pound bombs.

 Election security

 In July 2019, Reed and Minnesota Senator Amy Klobuchar sent a letter to Acting Homeland Security Secretary Kevin McAleenan requesting an explanation of the actions the Department of Homeland Security took in response to "unexpected behavior" of voting equipment in Durham County, North Carolina during the 2016 presidential election and writing that it was "critical that we learn as much as we can about the extent of the attacks we faced in 2016, and that these lessons be shared as widely as possible so that our nation is fully prepared for the 2020 elections."

 Energy

 Reed supports limiting American oil use and expanding alternative energy.
 He opposes Arctic National Wildlife Refuge drilling and federal subsidies for oil exploration, while favoring a 40% reduction in oil use by 2025 and funding for hydrogen automobiles.
 Reed has voted to end discussions on Corporate Average Fuel Economy standards, and has been an outspoken proponent of stronger restrictions of mercury use, as well as an end to commercial whaling.